scijs/scijs-ndarray-for-matlab-users/README.md

 ## Operations

 The table below collects common matlab operations as well as their ndarray analogs.
-Not all operations have a conterpart, some because of features and shortcomings of the JavaScript language, some because of differences in memory management, and some because they're simply not yet implemented.
+Not all operations have a counterpart, some because of features and shortcomings of the JavaScript language, some because of differences in memory management, and some because they're simply not yet implemented.

 MATLAB            | JavaScript          | Notes
 :-----------------|:--------------------|:---------------